ayan4m1/react-geopattern/README.md

 ## features

 - Written in TypeScript
-- Adds ~250 bytes at runtime
+- Adds less than 200 bytes at runtime
 - Supports CommonJS or ESM
 - Extensive unit testing
 - Zero-configuration caching of generated patterns